stipptracie/MINTmarketPlace/README.md

 Our NFT auction marketplace provides:
 1. A platform that connects artists and collectors through blockchain technology with complete transparency.
 It holds asset/token/deed that is to be auctioned using ERC721 standards.
-2. Ability to place bids in auctions, over a decentralized network with following functions and features: </br>
->
-        - ability to participate in an English auction whereby bid prices keep increasing over the duration of the auction.
-        - ability to monitor the auction process (start bid, bid price, highest bidder etc.)
-        - ability to view the frequency of each bidder
-        - safe and secure transfer of NFT ownership upon auction completion
-        - safe and secure transfer of funds upon auction completion
-        - refund of funds to bidders that did not get not lucky
-3. Works with digital assests stored over an established and secure file storage system (IPFS - Pinata)
+2. Works with digital assests stored over an established and secure file storage system (IPFS - Pinata)
+3. ERC20 Token as a reward for participating in the ecosystem.
+This would be a benefit for upcoming projects.
-5. MINT does not charge any fees or retain any of the profits from the NFT sales hence providing a free of cost platform for the artists.
+4. MINT does not charge any fees or retain any of the profits from the NFT sales hence providing a free of cost platform for the artists.
 As opposed to OpenSea, who charge a chunky one-time registration fee to list each NFT as well as recurring fees.

 ## Development and Technologies
 ---

-Our NFT marketplace is build using the following technologies:
+Our NFT marketplace is builT using the following technologies:
 * Solidity (smart contracts)
 * Remix IDE
 * Streamlit (frontend)